-During the 2019 Volunteer Summit focused on building school relationships, a presentation was given regarding how the pre-existing system of extracurricular activities in schools can and should be leveraged to find opportunities to meet with students, faculty, and community members.
-In advance of attending the session, volunteers were asked to look at a local school’s website and think about what types of clubs or student groups could benefit from a connection with AFS.
-Click here to see the digital corkboard where volunteers posted their lists of clubs and activities that would be a good fit to give you ideas in connecting to your local schools.
+AFS-USA knows and understand the value of building relationships with schools.
+Here is a presentation that was given regarding how the pre-existing system of extracurricular activities in schools can and should be leveraged to find opportunities to meet with students, faculty, and community members.
+Click here to see the digital corkboard (Padlet) where volunteers who participated in the presentation (above) posted their lists of clubs and activities that would be a good fit to connect with schools.
+We hope this gives you ideas for connecting to your local schools.

-As you will note both in the Padlet hyperlinked above and by viewing the PowerPoint presentation from the session delivered at the Summit, there are a variety of clubs that have an easy connection to a great offering from AFS-USA.
+As you will note both in the Padlet hyperlinked above and by viewing the PowerPoint presentation , there are a variety of clubs that have an easy connection to a great offering from AFS-USA.
 See the examples below to start generating ideas for your local community.

 - K-Pop (Korean Pop Music fans) Club: Share about the NSLI-Y scholarships and the idea of hosting a student who has a similar interest in K-Pop music.